EvictionLab/eviction-lab-website/content/updates/research/how-exclusionary-zoning-worsens-poverty-across-city-limits/index.md

 <h3 class="mt-7 mb-3 bordered-header blue">How maps show the impact of zoning laws</h3>

 <p class="map-intro">Zoning restrictiveness can vary enormously from region to region, and even within regions.
-In the following maps, you can see this variation: orange/red areas have tight zoning regulations, while green areas tend to be more flexible.</p>
+In the following maps, you can see this variation: orange/red areas have tight zoning regulations, while blue areas tend to be more flexible.</p>

 </div>
 </div>